stephanchenette/security-forecasting-research/README.md

 The goal of these questions was to determine if there was any variance between security participants as well as variance compared to technical participants.

 For these questions two things were asked.
 1) a specific numerical forecast and 2) an interval e.g. x-y that allowed the participant to choose an interval range where they felt 70% confident the correct answer would be.
+You'll see I graphed the forecasted number, and for the interval range I graphed'd the interval size e.g. 100-500 would be an interval size of 400.
+The thought of graphing this number was that the larger the number, the wider allowance a range the participant felt confortable forecasting with a 70% confidence.

 Question A: